Skip to Content

 Instructions

-Pour the dressing over the diced vegetables and mix well.
+• When it is time to serve, pour the dressing over the chopped vegetables and mix well.

-The cut up coleslaw mixture will keep for about 3-5 days in an air tight container in the fridge.
-Just dress it before serving.
+The Southern coleslaw mixture can be kept for about 3-5 days in an air-tight container in the fridge.
+Dress it right before serving.

 Nutrition Information: